 - The program can be completed in four years (full time) if the student follows our recommended sequence.
 Students also have the option of part-time study.
 Applicable transfer credit may be used to satisfy some program requirements, thus shortening the completion time.

-- The Business Administration Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The Business Administration Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Graduates of the Business Administration Program pursue a variety of career paths and typically begin in entry-level positions in their primary emphasis areas in such fields as accounting, banking, brokerage, corporate management, information technology management, operations management, public administration, and small business entrepreneurship.

 The Business Administration Program also provides a good foundation for graduate work that ultimately leads to advanced degrees in areas such as law, public administration, and business.